 We share the belief that there is nothing more transformative than the human voice lifted in song.

-Although ARS specializes in unaccompanied choral music, many of its concerts include larger works with orchestra and soloists, or instrumental accompaniment such as piano, harp, organ, strings, woodwinds, and percussion.
+Although ARS specializes in unaccompanied a cappella choral music, many of our concerts include larger works with orchestra and soloists, or instrumental accompaniment such as piano, harp, organ, strings, woodwinds, and percussion.

-Through the years, the Arizona Repertory Singers has built a reputation as the choral ensemble to request for musical entertainment at important community events.
-ARS has performed at more than 70 venues.
-They include: the dedication of the Helen S. Schaefer Poetry Center at the University of Arizona; the dedication of the Harris Hawk Sculpture at the Arizona-Sonora Desert Museum, honoring the memory of Space Shuttle Columbia astronaut, Laurel Clark; Interfaith Community Services ‘Music for the Soul concerts at the Fox Theatre; the Carondelet Hospice Holiday Tree of Memories event and the annual Music and Memories concert sponsored by the Academy for Cancer Awareness.
+In prior years, ARS performed at the dedication of the University of Arizona’s Helen S. Schaefer Poetry Center; the Arizona-Sonora Desert Museum for the dedication of the Harris Hawk Sculpture (honoring the memory of Space Shuttle Columbia astronaut, Laurel Clark); Interfaith Community Services ‘Music for the Soul’ concerts at the Fox Theatre; Carondelet Hospice Holiday ‘Tree of Memories’ event and the annual ‘Music’ and ‘Memories’ concert sponsored by the Academy for Cancer Awareness.